yoichiH01/TrancateQLogs/README.md

 6. Script runs and the entiers in QLogs Table will be deleted

 # Requirement
+-.
 Qlik Sense September 2017 or later
+-.
+QLogs database is installed locally(on Qlik Sense Central node)

 # Disclaimer